Role of the House of Representatives

 Parliamentary sitting calendar

 The Parliament's 2014 sitting calendar was released on 25 November 2013.
+The 2015 sitting calendar was released on 16 October 2014.
 Sitting calendars from previous years, back to 1997, are also available.